RentiD Letting Agency Agreement

 In accordance with the Estate Agents Act 1979, this document is to be read entirely including RentiD Terms and Conditions on our website.

-By subscribing to RentiD with Digital Assistant Plus you are also purchasing a minimum 12-month subscription to our platform which is payable annually in advance.
-Renewal of your subscription will be automatic and also payable annually in advance.
-Unless you have notified RentiD in writing 30 days before the end of your current subscription term your subscription will continue to renew year on year.
+By subscribing to RentiD Manage Plus you are also purchasing a minimum 12-month subscription to our platform which is payable monthly or upfront in advance.
+Subscription to RentiD is per property unit i.e. house, flat or room in an HMO property.
+Renewal of your subscription will be automatic.
+Unless you have notified RentiD to end your subscription term following notifications sent 7 days and 2 days prior to the end of the current term, your subscription will automatically renew for another year.

-All services included in RentiD with Digital Assistant Lite, RentiD with Digital Assistant Plus, RentiD Pro and Rent On Time Guaranteed are available on our website www.rentid.co.uk
+Current prices and all services included in RentiD Manage Plus, RentiD Tenant Find RentiD Pro are available on our website www.rentid.co.uk

 I/We ‘The Client(s)’ Understand and Agree:

 RentiD are able to request a market appraisal of your property in order to be able to set the correct rental.
 You are also welcome to speak to one of our experienced Property Managers as they can also advise on matters relating to successfully renting your property to the right Tenant.